ARMOR: A Robust Self-Supervised Framework for Root Cause Analysis in Microservices under Missing Modality: Introduction

 Current intelligent incident management approaches generally fall into two categories.
 Early methods rely on isolated, single-task techniques for different diagnostic stages~\cite{li2022actionable, lee2023heterogeneous, tao2024giving}.
 However, decoupling these related tasks ignores the shared diagnostic context embedded in system deviations, often leading to redundant maintenance overhead, inefficient resource utilization, and delayed mitigation responses~\cite{nie2025dest}.
 To address these limitations, recent research shifts toward unified multi-task frameworks~\cite{lee2023eadro, sun2024art, nie2025dest, sun2025trioxpert}.
 Instead of maintaining separate pipelines, these methods extract shared knowledge from multimodal monitoring data to jointly optimize AD, FT, and RCL.
 By modeling inherent dependencies across these stages, such end-to-end solutions achieve significant performance improvements and streamline troubleshooting under ideal conditions.

 Despite their success, existing unified frameworks~\cite{lee2023eadro, sun2024art, nie2025dest, sun2025trioxpert} assume that the collected multimodal monitoring data is perfectly aligned and complete.
 However, in real-world production environments, observability infrastructure vulnerabilities, such as network fluctuations, telemetry agent crashes, and configuration errors, frequently cause missing modalities regardless of the actual microservice status~\cite{ding2025adaptive, zhang2025reconrca}.
 When processing incomplete data, current models typically fuse the available inputs with static placeholders~\cite{zhang2023benefit, ashok2024traceweaver}, causing significant performance degradation.
 Although supervised approaches attempt to handle incomplete modalities, the extreme scarcity of industrial fault labels renders them prone to overfitting and difficult to deploy.
-Adopting a self-supervised approach provides a practical alternative to eliminate reliance on manual annotations.
-Nevertheless, developing a robust, self-supervised incident management framework capable of handling missing modalities requires addressing three primary challenges:
+Learning the diagnostic backbone from unlabeled telemetry through self-supervision provides a practical way to reduce reliance on dense manual annotations while preserving lightweight task-specific adaptation when semantic labels are needed.
+Nevertheless, developing a robust, self-supervised backbone capable of supporting missing-aware incident management requires addressing three primary challenges:

 \textbf{(1) Tightly coupled encoding makes any modality absence corrupt surviving signals.} When observability infrastructure fails, multiple modalities may become unavailable at the same time, and SREs cannot predict which combination will drop next.
 Existing methods tightly couple metrics, logs, and traces during early representation learning, so missing modalities corrupt the representations built from the survivors~\cite{lee2023eadro, sun2024art, zhang2025integrating, sun2025trioxpert}.
 The structural asymmetry between dense continuous metrics and sparse discrete logs and traces makes this worse: encoding heterogeneous signals with a shared architecture forces the surviving modalities into a representation space shaped by the absent ones, losing the diagnostic clues they actually carry.